RunMat

 Click + in the sidebar → Create file (.m) → name it (e.g. my_script.m).
 The editor supports standard MATLAB syntax; large arrays get automatic GPU acceleration via WebGPU.

 Sandbox storage: Files live in your browser tab.
 No account required; your code never leaves your machine.
-Files are cleared when you close or refresh the tab—copy code out or use the CLI for persistent work.
+Files are cleared when you close or refresh the tab.
+Sign in free for 100 MB cloud storage with automatic versioning, or use the CLI for local persistence.

 Next steps